Copyright registration in India grants its proprietor sole rights to distribute, replicate,

 The entire copyright filing is done online, and hence it can be done from anywhere in the country.
 The Copyright head office is in Delhi.

 Is there any chance of my copyright work to get rejected?

 Yes, if the discrepancy is not removed within the said timeline, the application will be abandoned.

 Creators of original works always enjoy legal protection when their work is reproduced without authorisation.
 Copyright Registration, however, makes it much easier to protect this original work against infringement.

 By registering a copyright, a public record of your work is created and a proof of ownership is established for your creative work.
 It can also be used in marketing and for building goodwill in the mind of the customer.

 The owner of a copyright has the rights over reproduction, dissemination, adaptation and translation of the work.
-There could be slight variations in the composition of the rights depending on the work.
+Relying on the work, you will have some variations in the composition of the rights.

 Our representatives will ask for basic details based on the work you want to copyright.
 You will also need to send us 3 copies of your unique content on a CD and a signed authorisation letter (we will mail this to you).